Chicago: What to do in Chicago? | Chicago Travel Guide | Chicago Attractions Guide

 We stayed at two hotels, Hyatt Centric The Loop Chicago and Fairmont Chicago Millennium Park, both of which were very nice hotels.

-Hyatt Centric The Loop Chicago is located a little bit away from Millennium Park, but not too far, at the Monroe subway station, which is quite busy with restaurants and stores.
-The rooms are clean and spacious, which is very satisfying.
+Hyatt Centric The Loop Chicago is located a little bit away from Millennium Park, but not too far, at the Monroe subway station.
+The area is quite busy with restaurants and stores.
+The rooms are clean and spacious.
 The Aire Rooftop Bar on the upper floor of the hotel has a good night view.

 The Fairmont is a relatively high class hotel, very close to Millennium Park, and the rooms and facilities are nothing to fault.
-The first night we stayed here, the room next door was a bit noisy, so after reflecting to the hotel, we were upgraded to a high floor suite with a living room, dining room, and a separate room, with a great view of the city.
+We were upgraded to a high floor suite with a living room, dining room, and a separate room, with a great view of the city.

 Attractions | Grant Park